 In this article

-Tooth enamel is a hard, white substance that covers the crown of your tooth.
-It protects teeth from decay and infection.
-When enamel is damaged, teeth can look transparent or translucent.
+Translucent teeth are caused by tooth erosion, which typically occurs when acids dissolve tooth enamel.
+Tooth enamel is a hard, white substance that covers the crown of your tooth and protects teeth from decay and infection.

-Celiac disease is a chronic autoimmune disorder caused by consuming gluten.
-It affects an estimated 2 million Americans.1
+Celiac disease is a chronic autoimmune disorder that affects an estimated 2 million Americans.1 It’s caused by consuming gluten, resulting in a wide range of gastrointestinal symptoms.

 Enamel hypoplasia is a genetic condition that can cause tooth decay and premature tooth loss.
 It occurs due to a lack of tooth mineralization, which thins the enamel.
 Enamel hypoplasia leaves these areas susceptible to caries (tooth decay) and fractures.2